 I am a poet, hillwalker, and Wayfarer of a Nature-oriented path of contemplative spirituality shaped by elements of philosophical Taoism and Ch'an/Zen practice.
-In addition to mountains, forests, rivers, and teachings embedded within the spirit of the seasons, I draw inspiration from dreams, the ideas of C.G.
-Jung, Druidic-Hermetic-Taoist philosophy, and the tradition of hermit-poets and forest-sages, East and West.
+In addition to mountains, forests, rivers, and the teachings embedded within the spirit of the four seasons, I draw inspiration from dreams, Jungian psychology, and the tradition of hermit-poets and solitary mountain-and-forest sages, East and West.

 My poetry over the years has been a blend of styles, ranging from retrospective free verse and haiku to experimental dream poems.

 My first three books of poetry, published under my birth name (Frank LaRue Owen), include The School of Soft-Attention, The Temple of Warm Harmony, and Stirrup of the Sun & Moon, all published by Homebound Publications.

 In the Spring of 2017, The School of Soft-Attention was selected as the winner of the 2017 Homebound Publications Poetry Prize and garnered a Silver Nautilus Book Award in 2018.